telerik/ajax-docs/api/server/Telerik.Web.UI/RadTimeView.md

 Use this property to specify the number of columns that display items in the
             RadTimeView control.
 For example, if you set this property to 5, the RadTimeView control displays its items in five columns.

+###  CssClass `String`

+Gets or sets the cascading style sheet (CSS) class rendered by the
+            RadTimeView on the client.

+#### Remarks
+Use the CssClass property to specify the CSS class to render on the client
+                for the RadTimeView control.
+This property will render on browsers for all controls.
+It will always be rendered as the class attribute, regardless of the browser.For example, suppose you have the following RadTimeVeiw control declaration:<asp:TextBox id="TextBox1" ForeColor="Red" CssClass="class1" />The following HTML is rendered on the client for the previous
+                RadTimeView control declaration:

+###  CssClassFormatString `String`

+The CssClass property will now be used instead of the former Skin
+            and will be modified in AddAttributesToRender()

+###  Culture `CultureInfo`

+Provides information about a specific culture.
+The information includes the names
+            for the culture, the writing system, the calendar used, and formatting for the times.

+#### Remarks
+The CultureInfo class renders culture-specific information,
+                such as the associated language, sublanguage, country/region, calendar, and cultural conventions.
+This class also provides access to culture-specific instances of DateTimeFormatInfo, NumberFormatInfo, CompareInfo, and TextInfo.
+These objects contain the information required for culture-specific operations, such as casing, formatting dates and numbers, and comparing strings.

+###  CustomTimeValues `Object`

+Gets or sets the custom time values to be displayed in the time picker

+            Allowed objects are: array of strings, array of DateTime objects, array of TimeSpan values;
+            Allowed values should fall between 00:00:00 and 23:59:59 to specify the time of the day

+###  DataList `DataList`

+Gets a data bound list control that displays items using templates.

+###  EnableAjaxSkinRendering `String`

+Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests

+#### Remarks
+If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.

+###  EnableAriaSupport `Boolean`

+When set to true enables support for WAI-ARIA

+###  Enabled `Boolean`

+Gets or sets a value indicating whether the Web server control is enabled.

+###  EnableEmbeddedBaseStylesheet `Boolean`

+Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

+#### Remarks
+If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

+###  EnableEmbeddedScripts `Boolean`

+Gets or sets the value, indicating whether to render script references to the embedded scripts or not.

+#### Remarks
+If EnableEmbeddedScripts is set to false you will have to register the needed Scripts files by hand.

+###  EnableEmbeddedSkins `String`

+Gets or sets the value, indicating whether to render links to the embedded skins or not.

+#### Remarks
+If EnableEmbeddedSkins is set to false you will have to register the needed CSS files by hand.

+###  EnableTheming `Boolean`

+Gets or sets a value indicating whether themes apply to this control.

+###  EnableViewState `Boolean`

+Gets or sets a value indicating whether the server control persists
+            its view state, and the view state of any child controls it contains, to the requesting client.

+###  EndTime `TimeSpan`

+ite

+###  Font `FontInfo`

+Gets the font properties associated with the RadTimeView
+            control.

+#### Remarks
+Use the Font property to specify the font properties of the
+            RadTimeView control.
+This property includes subproperties that can be accessed declaratively in the form of Property-Subproperty (for example Font-Bold) or programmatically in the form of Property.Subproperty (for example Font.Bold).

+###  FooterStyle `TableItemStyle`

+Gets the style properties for the footer section of the
+            RadTimeView control.

+#### Remarks
+Use this property to provide a custom style for the footer section of the
+                radTimeView control.
+Common style attributes that can be adjusted include foreground color, background color, font, and content alignment within the cell.
+Providing a different style enhances the appearance of the RadTimeView control.The FooterStyle property of the RadTimeView control inherits the style settings of the ControlStyle property.
+For example, if you specify a red font for the ControlStyle property, the FooterStyle property will also have a red font.
+This allows you to provide a common appearance for the control by setting a single style property.
+You can override the inherited style settings by setting the FooterStyle property.
+For example, you can specify a blue font for the FooterStyle property, overriding the red font specified in the ControlStyle property.To specify a custom style for the footer section, place the
+                <FooterStyle> tags between the opening and closing tags of the
+                RadTimeView control.
+You can then list the style attributes within the opening <FooterStyle> tag.Note: The ShowFooter property must be set to true for this property to be visible.

+###  FooterTemplate `ITemplate`

+Gets or sets the template for the footer section of the
+            RadTimeView control.

+#### Remarks
+To specify a template for the footer section, place the
+                <FooterTemplate> tags between the opening and closing tags of the
+                RadTimeView control.
+You can then list the contents of the template between the opening and closing <FooterTemplate> tags.The ShowFooter property must be set to true for this property to be visible.

+###  ForeColor `Color`

+Gets or sets the foreground color (typically the color of the text) of the
+            RadTimeView control.

+#### Remarks
+Use the ForeColor property to specify the foreground color
+                of the RadTimeView control.
+The foreground color is usually the color of the text.
+This property will render on browsers earlier than Microsoft Internet Explorer version 4.Note: On browsers that do not support styles, this property is rendered as a FONT element.

+###  GridLines `GridLines`

+Gets or sets a value that specifies whether the border between the cells of the
+            RadTimeView control is displayed.

+###  HeaderStyle `TableItemStyle`

+Gets the style properties for the heading section of the
+            RadTimeView control.

+#### Remarks
+Use this property to provide a custom style for the heading of the
+                RadTimeView control.
+Common style attributes that can be adjusted include foreground color, background color, font, and content alignment within the cell.
+Providing a different style enhances the appearance of the RadTimeView control.To specify a custom style for the heading section, place the
+                <HeaderStyle> tags between the opening and closing tags of the
+                RadTimeView control.
+You can then list the style attributes within the opening <HeaderStyle> tag.Note: The ShowHeader property must be set to true for this property to be visible.

+###  HeaderTemplate `ITemplate`

+Gets or sets the template for the heading section of the RadTimeView
+            control.

+#### Remarks
+Use the HeaderTemplate property to control the contents of
+                the heading section.
+The appearance of the header section is controlled by the HeaderStyle property.To specify a template for the heading section, place the
+                <HeadingTemplate> tags between the opening and closing tags of the
+                RadTimeView control.
+You can then list the contents of the template between the opening and closing <HeadingTemplate> tags.The ShowHeader property must be set to true for this property to be visible.

+###  HeaderText `String`

+Gets or sets the header associated with the RadTimeView
+            control.

+###  Height `Unit`

+Gets or sets the height of the RadTimeView control.

+#### Remarks
+Use the Height property to specify the height of the
+                RadTimeView control.

+###  HorizontalAlign `HorizontalAlign`

+Gets or sets the horizontal alignment of the RadTimeView
+            control.

+#### Remarks
+Use the HorizontalAlign property to specify the horizontal
+            alignment of the data list control within its container.
+This property is set with one of the HorizontalAlign enumeration values.

+###  ImagesPath `String`

+Gets or sets default path for the grid images when EnableEmbeddedSkins is set to false.

+###  Interval `TimeSpan`

+Gets or sets the interval between StartTime and
+            EndTime

+###  IsSkinSet `String`

+For internal use.

+###  OnClientTimeSelected `String`

+Occurs on the client when an time sell in the RadTimeView
+            control is selected.

+###  OnClientTimeSelecting `String`

+Occurs on the client when a time cell in RadTimeView is about to be selected

+###  RegisterWithScriptManager `Boolean`

+Gets or sets the value, indicating whether to register with the ScriptManager control on the page.

+#### Remarks
+If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.

+###  RenderDirection `RepeatDirection`

+Gets or sets DataList ReapeatDirection

+###  RenderMode `RenderMode`

+Specifies the rendering mode of the control.
+Setting the mode to Lightweight will yield
+            HTML 5/CSS 3 html and css.

+#### Remarks
+Lightweight rendering mode might change the outlook of the component in some older browsers
+            that don't support CSS3/HTML5.

+###  ResolvedRenderMode `RenderMode`

+Returns resolved RenderMode should the original value was Auto

+###  RuntimeSkin `String`

+Gets the real skin name for the control user interface.
+If Skin is not set, returns
+            "Default", otherwise returns Skin.

 ###  ShowFooter `Boolean`